The only questions that really matter are the ones you ask yourself. — Ursula K. LeGuin

 Do you really know Him?

-Father, I don’t want to be a churchgoer.
-I want to be a Christ follower.
-I want to go beyond knowing You in principle and instead, know You personally, in close relationship, submitting to the guidance of the Holy Spirit.
+Father, I want to go beyond knowing You in principle and instead, know You personally, in close relationship, submitting to the guidance of the Holy Spirit.
 I want to know what it means to be truly free.
+Amen.

 Listen to Pete, Jill & Stuart Briscoe on the Telling the Truth broadcast at OnePlace.com